decred/dcrdocs/docs/wallets/spv.md

 - Light wallets depend on a remote service to watch owned addresses and provide notifications when transactions are received by the addresses.
 Notifications could be missed or incorrect.

-- Users will often be required to upload an extended public key to the central server so it is aware of all of owned addresses, potentially compromising the users privacy.
+- Users will often be required to upload an extended public key to the central server so it is aware of all of owned addresses, potentially compromising the users' privacy.

 - Light wallets do not validate the information they receive by checking the blockchain directly - they have to blindly trust the information provided by the central server.